-The Financial Product does not take into consideration the criteria of the EU Taxonomy environmental objectives.
+The Financial Product and its Master are not taking into consideration the criteria of the EU Taxonomy environmental objectives.
 The Financial Product is not considering the "do not significantly harm" criteria of the EU Taxonomy.

 Does the financial product invest in fossil gas and/or nuclear energy related activities that comply with the EU Taxonomy3?